-- Early childhood education and care services (0-5): includes all early childhood care services which may be regulated and required to operate under the National Quality Framework - Schools include government and non-government primary and secondary schools (up to year 12) - Includes policies and nutrition standards to provide and promote healthy food choices or to limit or restrict the provision or promotion of unhealthy food choices - Includes policies that relate to school breakfast programs, where the program is partly or fully funded, managed or overseen by the government - Excludes training, resources and systems that support the implementation of these policies (see 'PROV3') - International examples Chile (2016): Regulatory norms define limits for calories, saturated fat, sugar and sodium content considered 'high' in foods and beverages.
-These 'high in' food items and beverages are prohibited from being sold in schools[105].
+- International Chile (2016): Regulatory norms define limits for calories, saturated fat, sugar and sodium content considered 'high' in foods and beverages.
+These 'high in' food items and beverages are prohibited from being sold in schools[104].
 Evaluation showed that foods exceeding any cut-offs decreased from 90.4% in 2014 to 15.0% in 2016.
 Solid products had a substantial reduction in calories, sugar, saturated fat, and sodium.
-Liquid products had a reduction in calories, total sugar, and saturated fat, whereas sodium increased[105, 106]. - Finland (2017): Recommendations based on the Finnish nutrition guidelines provide food and nutrient recommendations for salt, fibre, fat, and starch content for school meals.
-No soft drinks, energy drinks or any other acidified beverages or beverages with added sugar are permitted to be served at school[105]. - Brazil (2001): The national school feeding program[107] places great emphasis on the availability of fresh, traditional and minimally processed foods.
+Liquid products had a reduction in calories, total sugar, and saturated fat, whereas sodium increased [104, 105]. - Finland (2017): Recommendations based on the Finnish nutrition guidelines provide food and nutrient recommendations for salt, fibre, fat, and starch content for school meals.
+No soft drinks, energy drinks or any other acidified beverages or beverages with added sugar are permitted to be served at school[104]. - Brazil (2001): The national school feeding program[106] places great emphasis on the availability of fresh, traditional and minimally processed foods.
 It mandates a weekly minimum of fruits and vegetables, regulates sodium content and restricts the availability of sweets in school meals.
-A school food procurement law[108], approved in 2001, limits the amount of processed foods purchased by schools to 30%, and bans the procurement of drinks with low nutritional value, such as sugary drinks.
+A school food procurement law[107], approved in 2001, limits the amount of processed foods purchased by schools to 30%, and bans the procurement of drinks with low nutritional value, such as sugary drinks.
 The law requires schools to buy locally grown or manufactured products, supporting small farmers and stimulating the local economy.
 Resolution no 38 (16 July 2009) sets food- and nutrition-based standards for the foods available in the national school meal program (Law 11.947/2009).
 Article 17 prohibits drinks of low nutritional value (e.g. soda), canned meats, confectionary and processed foods with a sodium and saturated fat content higher than a specified threshold. - Jamaica (2018): Mandatory nutrient guidelines for beverages sold/served within all public educational institutions for children (i.e. early childhood, primary level and secondary level) prohibit sweetened beverages that exceed a maximum sugar concentration of 4g/100ml (effective 1st January 2021); and 2.5g/100ml (effective 1st January 2023).
 All unsweetened beverages are permitted.
-The guidelines also caution against beverages containing

->10mg/serve of caffeine, discourage the use of artificial sweeteners and recommend beverage portions sold/served of <12 ounces (not including water)[105].
+The guidelines also caution against beverages containing >10mg/serve of caffeine, discourage the use of artificial sweeteners and recommend beverage portions sold/served of <12 ounces (not including water)[104].

 - Australia: Six states and territories have implemented mandatory standards, which are either based on the national voluntary guidelines or nutrient and food criteria defined by the state: Australian Capital Territory (2015), New South Wales (2011), Northern Territory (2009), Queensland (2007), South Australia (2008), and Western Australia (2014).
-All of these states and territories identify 'red category' foods, which are either completely banned in schools or heavily restricted (e.g. offered no more than one or two times per term)[105].
+All of these states and territories identify 'red category' foods, which are either completely banned in schools or heavily restricted (e.g. offered no more than one or two times per term)[104].
 The extent of implementation of mandatory standards varies substantially.
-Only two states (WA and NSW) routinely monitor and report implementation and compliance[109].
+Only two states (WA and NSW) routinely monitor and report implementation and compliance[108].

-Context In Canada, education is largely decentralized to the provinces and territories, and there is no federal Department of Education.
+In Canada, education is largely decentralized to the provinces and territories, and there is no federal Department of Education.
 Therefore, setting nutrition standards in schools currently falls largely on provincial governments, and Ministries of Education and/or Ministries of Health or the equivalent in each province are responsible for developing criteria for nutritional standards in schools.
 It is not explicit whether or not regulations could be implemented at the federal level, but it is likely that guidelines would be the most feasible policy lever for this indicator.

-In the 2021 Mandate Letter to the Minister of Agriculture and Agri-Food[110], Prime Minister Justin Trudeau asked the Minister of Agriculture and Agri-Food to "strengthen Canada's food system, with particular emphasis on developing a National School Food Policy."
+In the 2021 Mandate Letter to the Minister of Agriculture and Agri-Food[109], Prime Minister Justin Trudeau asked the Minister of Agriculture and Agri-Food to "strengthen Canada's food system, with particular emphasis on developing a National School Food Policy."